kkrypt0nn/OverScry/README.md

 ## Settings YML File

-The YML file for the settings of the query currently support only the following example structure
+The YML file for the settings has the following example structure

 ```yml
 version: 0.0.1-dev